Reviews You Can Rely On

 Number of Burners 2

 The Cuisinart CGG-306 Chef's Style Portable grill is perfect for those seeking high performance at a relatively affordable price.
-Two independent burners, that feature a twist dial electronic ignition system, fires up every time while offering a combined 20,000 BTUs for excellent output power, especially for a portable table top grilling option.
-The low to high settings found on each dial help to maintain different heat zones along the same grilling surface, making the grill versatile enough to sear a steak while also slow cooking water laden vegetables.
+Two independent burners that feature a twist dial electronic ignition system fire up every time while offering a combined 20,000 BTUs for excellent output power, especially for a portable tabletop grilling option.
+The low to high settings found on each dial help to maintain different heat zones along the same grilling surface, making the grill versatile enough to sear a steak while also slow-cooking water-laden vegetables.
 The 275 square inch grilling area was among the largest that we tested, making it a better choice for those who prefer to cook on location for small groups.

-Thought the grill is designed to offer more portability, we questioned the durability of the large handle and foldable legs.
-Rather than carrying the grill by the large handle, we chose to carry the 24-pound grill with both hands below each side.
-Just be sure to clean the grease trap before transport.
-And while the grill design offers a lid to fully enclose the two burners, we found that the small ventilation panels on the sides and back of the grill allowed wind to affect the burners contained within.
+Though the grill is designed to offer more portability, we questioned the durability of the large handle and foldable legs.
+Rather than carrying the grill by the large handle, we chose to carry the 22-pound grill with both hands below each side.
+Just be sure to clean the grease trap before transporting it.
+Also, while the grill design offers a lid to fully enclose the two burners, we found that the small ventilation panels on the sides and back of the grill allowed the wind to affect the burners contained within.
 Some strategic placement based on wind direction is key to better performance.
-If you're looking for a versatile grill that offers an aesthetic stainless steel design combined with high output power, excellent temperature control, and versatility, the Cuisinart CGG-306 is our favorite for the budding chef that enjoys grilling for small groups on the move.
+If you're looking for a versatile grill that offers an aesthetic stainless steel design combined with high output power, excellent temperature control, and versatility, the Cuisinart CGG-306 is our favorite for the budding chef who enjoys grilling for small groups on the move.

 Read more: Cuisinart CGG-306 Chef's Style Portable review